Japan automaker shares feel heat ahead of Trump-Abe meeting

 After a trade war in the 1980-90s, Japanese car makers expanded U.S. production and their U.S.-bound exports declined to 1.73 million vehicles in 2016 from 3.13 million in 1985.

-Still, last year Japan earned $39.3 billion (31 billion pounds) through car exports, which accounts for a large part of its $68.9 billion trade surplus with the United States.
+Still, last year Japan earned $39.3 billion through car exports, which accounts for a large part of its $68.9 billion trade surplus with the United States.
 In contrast, U.S. car exports to Japan amounted to only $0.5 billion.

 Trump's meeting with Abe comes just a few days after U.S. data showed Japan became the second-largest contributor to the U.S. trade deficit after China, with automobiles accounting for a bulk of it.